amithegde/AzureTableBrowser/README.md

 Highlights
 ------------
-- Can query data from Devfabric or production account
+- Can query data from developer storage or production account
 - Quickly search and select required table
 - Filter data through ODATA search filters (Server query)
 - Aggregate or further filter on the client side using LINQ query (Client side query)